No products in the cart.

-While I’m still no gunslinger or perfect shot by any means, I have grown more fond of all guns including the ever-popular .223 (5.56 NATO) round and the AR or modern sporting rifle platform.
+While I’m still no gunslinger or perfect shot by any means, I have grown more fond of all guns, including the ever-popular .223 (5.56 NATO) round and the AR or modern sporting rifle platform.

-But you might wonder how could one compare a .22LR to a 5.56/.223?
+But you might wonder how one could compare a .22LR to a 5.56/.223?
 One is a “high powered” round, and the other is for squirrel hunting and plinking.
-But, it’s not all that simple.
+But it’s not all that simple.

 Why do people say 5.56 or .223 Remington is basically a 22LR?

 Well, this is relatively easy to explain.
 You can see they are clearly different for a layperson looking at a fully assembled .22LR round and a .223 or 5.56 round.